openlilylib/snippets/test/README.md

 └── ly
     └── someLib
         ├── __main__.ily
-        ├── .simple-tests
         └── usage-examples
+            ├── .simple-tests-exclude
             ├── example1
             │   └── example.ly
             └── example2
                 └── test.ly
 ```

-to mark `example1/example.ly` and `example2/test.ly` as tests, the contents of
+to exclude `example1/example.ly` from the tests, the contents of
-`.simple-tests` should be as follows
+`.simple-tests-exclude` should be as follows

 ```
 # Comments can be inserted using # chars
 usage-examples/example1/example.ly
-usage-examples/example2/test.ly
 ```

 LilyPond version configuration